 The authors thank the technical staff at Jefferson Lab and at all the participating institutions for their invaluable contributions to the success of the experiment.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Contract No. DE-AC05-06OR23177.
-The group at Florida State University acknowledges additional support from the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Contract No. DE-FG02-92ER40735.
-This work was also supported by the US National Science Foundation, the State Committee of Science of Republic of Armenia, the Chilean Comisión Nacional de Investigación Cientifica y Tecnológica (CONICYT), the Italian Istituto Nazionale di Fisica Nucleare, the French Centre National de la Recherche Scientifique, the French Commissariat a l'Energie Atomique, the Scottish Universities Physics Alliance (SUPA), the United Kingdom's Science and Technology Facilities Council, and the National Research Foundation of Korea, the Deutsche Forschungsgemeinschaft (SFB/TR110), and the Russian Science Foundation under grant 16-12-10267.
+This work was also supported by the US National Science Foundation, the State Committee of Science of Republic of Armenia Grant No. 13-1C023, the Chilean Comisión Nacional de Investigación Cientifica y Tecnológica (CONICYT), the Italian Istituto Nazionale di Fisica Nucleare, the French Centre National de la Recherche Scientifique, the French Commissariat a l'Energie Atomique, the Scottish Universities Physics Alliance (SUPA), the United Kingdom's Science and Technology Facilities Council, and the National Research Foundation of Korea, the Deutsche Forschungsgemeinschaft (SFB/TR110), and the Russian Science Foundation under grant 16-12-10267.